sixP-NaraKa/aoe2net-api-wrapper/docs/docs.md

     Parameters:
     - `game` -- The game to request for. "aoe2de" or "aoe2hd" available.
 Defaults to "aoe2de".
     - `json` -- whether the request should be returned in json format.
-If set to False, the response object will be set.
+If set to False, the response object will be returned.
     Defaults to True

  - `ab_get_last_match(steam_id, profile_id, json)`